Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-physically-settled.md

 ## Redeeming a Claim

-Finally, we will redeem our claim NFT (using the Claim token ID returned from [`write`](/docs/clearinghouse-contracts/#write)), which is done by calling the [`redeem`](/docs/clearinghouse-contracts/#redeem) function.
+Finally, we will redeem our Claim NFT (using the Claim token ID returned from [`write`](/docs/clearinghouse-contracts/#write)), which is done by calling the [`redeem`](/docs/clearinghouse-contracts/#redeem) function.
 This function transfers out either one or both of the underlying and exercise assets, depending on the exercise assignment status of the Claim:
 - For unexercised positions, solely the `underlyingAsset`
 - For fully exercised positions, solely the `exerciseAsset`
 - For partially exercised positions, a mix of both assets in the correct proportions